Artist: Maurice de Vlaminck (French, Paris 1876–1958 Reuil-La-Gadelière)

-In Vlaminck's time, Chatou, now a suburb of Paris, was a small village situated to the west, along the Seine.
-Opposite lies the Île de Chatou, a long, narrow stretch of land in the center of the river.
-The scene shown here appears to have been observed from a point on the island facing the village with its red-roofed houses.
-Vlaminck and his friend Derain had shared a studio on the Île de Chatou since 1901, forming what has been called the "School of Chatou."
-Their painting stylecharacterized by bright colors and bold brushstrokesbecame the harbinger of Fauvism.
-In this work, Vlaminck used the primary colors of blue and red with white, applying them directly from the tube in daubs and swirls of pigment.
+Born in Paris to a Flemish father and a French mother, Vlaminck grew up in a musical household that was virtually impoverished.
+At the age of sixteen, he left home and moved to Chatou, where he later supported his wife and two children by working as a professional cyclist and an itinerant violinist.
+Although now considered a suburb of Paris, Chatou was then a small village situated to the west, along the Seine.
+Opposite it lies the Île de Chatou, a long, narrow stretch of land in the center of the river.
+The scene shown here appears to have been observed from a point on the island facing the village of Chatou, with its red-roofed houses, on the mainland.
+Vlaminck shared a studio on the island with fellow artist André Derain in 1900.
+Together, they formed what has been called the "School of Chatou," and their painting style—characterized by bright colors and bold brushstrokes—was a harbinger of Fauvism.